cucumber/common/docs/contributing-to-documentation.md

 ### Reference writing style {#reference-style}

 * Use a `h2` section for every major feature.
-* Write in a platform-neutral way as much as possible
 * Append `(platform-consistent)` or `(platform-inconsistent)` to each header
   * `(platform-consistent)` means this works the same on all platforms, like Gherkin
   * `(platform-inconsistent)` means this currently works differently across platforms, like formatter outputs